-Documents filed by the landlord established that the tenants failed to pay all rent owed and was personally served the 10 Day Notice to End Tenancy for Unpaid Rent on July 2, 2014.
+Documents filed by the landlord established that the tenant failed to pay all rent owed and was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, on August 12, 2014.
+Section 90 of the Act deems the tenant was served on August 15, 2014.